dotnet/arcade/Documentation/OneLocBuild.md

 While it is **not the recommended path**, repos can instead opt to check in a static LocProject.json and have the script compare it against the generated one.
 If they differ, the script will break the build so that a dev can update either the LocProject.json or the LocExclusions.json file accordingly.
+The LocProject.json should be checked placed in the `eng/Localize` directory.

 Because the script can be run locally, devs can also do this validation prior to pushing their changes.